abayomipopoola/abayomipopoola/content/blog/principles-of-product-development-flow-pt-2/index.md

 This approach builds resilience into the software engineering system without requiring restrictive WIP constraints such as limits on the number of tasks in progress.

 By managing our WIP and being mindful of our queues, we remove constraints on flow.
-By removing constraints on flow, we unlock the team’s ability to pivot quickly without suspending good engineering practice.
-This property is and always will be, at the very heart of an agile culture and a necessary ingredient in the success of an organisation’s software engineering effort.
+By removing constraints on flow, we unlock the team's ability to pivot quickly without suspending good engineering practice.
+This property is and always will be, at the very heart of an agile culture and a necessary ingredient in the success of an organisation's software engineering effort.

 ### Conclusion

 The principles of product development flow are designed to optimize flow and improve the efficiency of the product development process.
-By understanding concepts like Little’s Law, queueing theory, flow management, work-in-progress limits, pull systems and flow metrics, organizations can take steps to eliminate bottlenecks in their development process and improve the flow of their development process.
+By understanding concepts like Little's Law, queueing theory, flow management, work-in-progress limits, pull systems and flow metrics, organizations can take steps to eliminate bottlenecks in their development process and improve the flow of their development process.
 This leads to faster time to market, better quality products, and increased customer satisfaction.

 I strongly recommend reading "The Principles of Product Development Flow" by Donald Reinertsen as it is an excellent book.